Chris Blackwell: Early life

-Christopher Percy Gordon Blackwell was born on 22 June 1937 in Westminster, London, England, the son of Joseph Blackwell, a member of the family responsible for the Crosse & Blackwell brand, and Blanche Lindo Blackwell, a Costa-Rican-born Jamaican heiress.
+Christopher Percy Gordon Blackwell was born on 22 June 1937 in Westminster, London, the son of Joseph Blackwell, an Anglo-Irish member of the family responsible for the Crosse & Blackwell brand, and Blanche Lindo Blackwell, a Costa-Rican-born Jamaican heiress.
 The family moved to Jamaica soon after his birth where his father became a major in the Jamaica Regiment.

-His mother's family, the Lindo's, were of Sephardic Jewish heritage, originally from Spain, the family adopted Christianity and became New Christians.
-His parents divorced when he was 12 years old.
+His mother's family, the Lindos, were of Sephardic Jewish heritage, originally from Spain, the family adopted Christianity and became New Christians.
+His parents divorced when he was 10 years old.

 Blackwell spent his childhood in Jamaica, and was sent to Britain to continue his education at Harrow.
 Deciding not to attend university, he returned to Jamaica to become aide-de-camp to Jamaica's Governor, Sir Hugh Foot.
 After Foot was transferred to Cyprus, Blackwell left King's House to pursue a career in real estate and other businesses, including managing jukeboxes across the country, which brought him into contact with the Jamaican music community.

 In 1958, Blackwell was sailing off Hellshire Beach when his boat ran aground on a coral reef.
 The twenty-one-year-old swam to the coast and attempted to find help along the shore in searing temperatures.
 Collapsing on the beach, Blackwell was rescued by Rasta fishermen who tended his wounds and restored him to health with traditional Ital food.
 The experience gave Blackwell a spiritual introduction to the Rastafarian lifestyle, and was a key to his connection to the culture and its music.

 Founding Island Records

 Only in his early 20s, Blackwell formed Island Records in 1958 with a start-up investment of $10,000 provided by his parents.
 The business took its name from Alec Waugh's novel Island in the Sun.
 Radio personality Graeme Goodall was his initial business partner.
 Blackwell received an allowance of £2,000 per year from his mother, which enabled him to have his own apartment at a young age and build on the low revenue that the business was bringing in.
-Island's debut release was a piano and vocal album by Bermudan jazz pianist Lance Hayward.
+Island's debut release was a piano and vocal album by Bermudian jazz pianist Lance Hayward along with his band members, who all played at Half Moon resort in Jamaica as part of the resort's in house band.
 Blackwell began recording Jamaican popular music in 1959, achieving a number one hit there with Laurel Aitken's "Boogie in my Bones/Little Sheila".

-In 1961, Blackwell was a location scout and production assistant for the Bond film Dr. No (1962).
+In 1961, Blackwell was a location scout and production assistant for the James Bond film Dr. No (1962).
+Blackwell's mother, Blanche, had been original Bond author Ian Fleming's mistress.
 After the film wrapped, producer Harry Saltzman offered him a full-time position.
 Conflicted between music and film, Blackwell visited a psychic, who told him that he would be successful if he stayed in the music industry.